OrionQuest/Numacom/docs_src/exams/midterm1_programming.rst

 ======================

 This is the take-home programming part of Midterm #1.
-You are **not allowed** to collaborate with any other student, failure to comply would result in a score of **zero** in the **entire** exam.
+You are **not allowed** to collaborate with any other student, failure to comply will result in a score of **zero** in the **entire** exam.

 Please turn in your code along with your solution.
 Submissions should be made on Sakai.